Kendal Briles: TCU

 Briles was hired by TCU as their offensive coordinator on January 19, 2023, replacing Garrett Riley.

+South Carolina

+Briles finalized a deal to be South Carolina's new offensive coordinator on December 9, 2025, replacing Mike Shula.

 Personal life

-Briles' father, Art, was his head coach at the University of Houston and Baylor University.
-His brother-in-law is Jeff Lebby.
+Briles' father, Art, was his head coach at Houston and Baylor and is currently the head coach at Eastern New Mexico.
+His brother-in-law is Mississippi State head coach Jeff Lebby.